madysondesigns/madysondesigns.github.io/_case-studies/carespace-labs.md

 ##### Input from internal experts doesn’t replace direct user feedback, but it accelerates learning and makes the rest of the research process more targeted and effective.

-One major constraint we faced was the inability to contact patients directly due to HIPAA regulations.
+One major constraint we faced was that HIPAA regulations prevented us from contacting patients directly.
 While practices could reach out on our behalf, this added inefficiency and introduced a “game of telephone” that didn’t scale well for our small, scrappy team.

-We found a workaround: by using screening questions in our user recruiting tool, we could ask participants which practice they belonged to.
-If they happened to name a practice we served, we were in the clear to talk to them.
+We found a workaround: we used a participant recruiting platform for user research, and we used a screening question asking which oncology practice they visited.
+If they named a practice we served, we were in the clear to talk to them because they had volunteered the information.
 This loophole allowed us to engage with our patients, though it drastically limited our pool so we decided to reserve this small group of participants for usability testing and validation.

 ### Insights from internal experts

-For our initial research, we leaned heavily on insights from internal experts and a handful of partner practices.
-Though not a perfect solution, this gave us enough of a signal to confidently create an initial prototype.
-We knew more validation would be needed later once we could engage real users, but given the constraints, this was the best path forward.

 One thing we heard often in our internal research was that sometimes labs were "sensitive" – but what does that mean?
 What we quickly discovered was that the answer wasn’t straightforward – it really depends.
 A lab’s sensitivity can be influenced by factors like the type of test, the patient’s specific diagnosis or treatment, how long they’ve been on their journey, and how knowledgeable they are about their condition.